ProfesseurPoire/corgi-test/README.md

 Note that check_equal isn't the only assertion available.

-This is what the console should display for our test example after we run the exectable.
+This is what the console should display for our test example after we run the executable.

 ```cpp
 +----------------------------------------------------------------------------+